 Nebraska in the College Football Playoff, Bowl Games, and Big Ten Championship

 If the fourth most wins in NCAA FBS History and one of the handful of teams with over 800 wins doesn’t impress you, then I don’t know what will.
-The Nebraska Cornhuskers belong on the Mount Rushmore of College Football as they have played in close to 50 bowl games in their school’s history including a National Championship appearance in 2001 vs. the Miami Hurricanes.
-The Cornhuskers have captured 43 Conference Titles solidifying their greatness in the college game.
+The Nebraska Cornhuskers belong on the Mount Rushmore of College Football as they have played in over 50 bowl games in their school’s history including a National Championship appearance in 2001 vs. the Miami Hurricanes.
+The Cornhuskers have captured 46 Conference Titles solidifying their greatness in the college game.
 Ticketcity offers tickets to all college football bowl games and the Big 10 Conference Championship Game.

 Nebraska Cornhuskers Event Guide